xanisu/ionic2-filesaver/README.md

 # ionic2-filesaver

-Basic example on how to save data to file on ionic 2 project.
+Basic example with basics usage of:

+-save json data to csv file (page 1)
+-save html table data to xls file (page 2)
+-use of print function

 ## instalation:
 ```bash